ConductVision Software – Fear Conditioning

 The table shows the details of each frame:

-- Seg Pixels – represents the pixel change from current frame compared to the previous frame
+- Seg Pixels - Represents the pixel change from current frame compared to the previous frame

-- IsFreezing – indicates if the frame is a freezing frame.
+- IsFreezing - Indicates if the frame is a freezing frame.
 A frame is a freezing frame if the pixel change is less than the predefined small number configured in the property.
 This parameter is not zero to account for noise

-The Freeze Score column and IsFreeze column are not calculated during the tracking but will be calculated when the tracking session is completed.
+The Freeze Score column and IsFreeze column are not calculated during tracking but will be calculated when the tracking session is completed.

 5.2.2 Action Details